 For anyone who's lived through the 90s and took Pokémon cards seriously, nothing can ever beat opening a booster pack of 15 cards and discovering a randomly-packed extremely rare holographic card of that one elusive Pokémon you've been meaning to get for weeks.

 BONUS: Reliving the joy

-Also, do you want to get a great big dose of everything 90s later this month?
+Do you want to get a great big dose of everything 90s?
 Then Class of 95 is definitely the place to be - get your tickets while they're still available!